SQLDBAWithABeard/StravaBike/README.md

-# Last Refreshed - 13 July, 2024 at 23:34:44
+# Last Refreshed - 14 July, 2024 at 23:34:02
 The Latest Activity was a Ride -

-<b>Hills and reservoir and flood!</b>
+<b>100 European- beautiful early.
+Grumpy people and busy later</b>

-which happened on 13 July, 2024 at 09:44:48
+which happened on 14 July, 2024 at 07:52:43

-Which is 0 years, 0 months, 0 days, 13 hours and 49 minutes since the last refresh!
+Which is 0 years, 0 months, 0 days, 15 hours and 41 minutes since the last refresh!

-You can see it here https://www.strava.com/activities/11878004995
+You can see it here https://www.strava.com/activities/11887027967

 ## Number of Rides
 How many rides have I done each year?